change-leadership/framework-for-leading-change/implementing-our-change-activities/index.md

 Individual adoption (support/coach, feedback/reinforce)
 Institutionalization (measurement, feedback, internalization)
 <div></div>
 Along the X axis are consequences of not understanding/adapting to the change adoption curve.
-These include: lack of awareness, confusion, denial / negative perception, decision not to support, spotty success, and recidivism.](images/change-adoption.png)
+These include: lack of awareness, confusion, denial / negative perception, decision not to support, spotty success, and recidivism.]

 The adoption curve shows the progression in levels of adoption of the change (the labels in blue just above the curve), including some of the activities needed to support people through this progression located above each blue label.